hamcos/sync-cloud-compare/owncloud_vs_seafile.md

 Edit text files in Browser                           | Yes                                                                                                             | Yes
 Syntax Highlighting                                  | Yes                                                                                                             | Yes
 Show the difference between reversions of text files | No                                                                                                              | Yes.
 Based on git.
-Download files for URL to library                    | Yes                                                                                                             | No
+Download files from URL to library                   | Yes                                                                                                             | No
 Full text search                                     | Yes                                                                                                             | In the Pro Version